dreamsxin/ext-collections/README.md

 The `Collection` class implements `ArrayAccess` and `Countable` interface internally, you can treat an instance of `Collection` as an `ArrayObject`.

 * The `isset()`, `unset()` keywords can be used on elements of `Collection`.
-* Elements can be accessed via property (string keys only) and bracket expression.
+* Elements can be accessed via property and bracket expression.
 * `empty()`, `count()` can be used on instance of `Collection`.
 * Elements can be traversed via `foreach()` keyword.